 What it was like to be on the air the night John Lennon died

 Outside of my parents and close friends, no one's death has hit me harder than John Lennon.
-Friday will mark 37 years and to me it still feels like "Yesterday."
+Saturday marks 38 years and to me it still feels like yesterday.
 It was both the best and worst night of my radio career and I was never more prepared for the show I was about to do.
 Although you're never prepared for someone you worship and idolize to be gunned down in the street.

-I became a Beatles fan in the early seventies when I was babysitting one night in Marlboro and channel 7 ran both "Help" and "A Hard Days Night" back to back.
+I became a Beatles fan in the early '70s when I was babysitting one night in Marlboro and channel 7 ran both "Help" and "A Hard Days Night" back to back.
 The next day I took the money I had made and bought Beatles albums.
 My favorite Beatle was Lennon.
-I loved his personality, the way he looked at this world that worshiped him through sarcastic eyes, and laughed at the irony of it all.
+I loved his personality, the way he looked through sarcastic eyes at this world that worshiped him, and laughed at the irony of it all.
 He was the first to use his celebrity to advance his cause and his cause was peace.
 I was hooked and spent my time reading all kinds of books and articles and everything I could about him.
-I had no idea, I was preparing for one horrible night.
+I had no idea I was preparing for one horrible night.

 I was stunned as I got a phone call from Tom Taylor, our program director, calming me down and telling me for the first time in my career to put callers on the air and talk about John Lennon in between playing both him and the Beatles.

-As the night wore on, it became cathartic, putting the callers on was a great idea for the both of us, we talked, we cried and we celebrated the life of this man who only wanted to give peace a chance.
+As the night wore on, it became cathartic, putting the callers on was a great idea for the both of us.
+We talked, we cried and we celebrated the life of this man who only wanted to give peace a chance.
 I realized I was EXACTLY where I needed to be and wouldn't have traded it for anywhere else.
 I still remember every detail.
-Like I said, it's been 37 years and it still seems like "Yesterday."
+Like I said, it's been 38 years and it still seems like "Yesterday."

 More from New Jersey 101.5: